 Your next stop is the Princes Street Gardens (4) which are further down on Princes Street.
 You’ll be walking a distance of 300 m.

 4. Princes Street Gardens

+Your next attraction on our free self-guided Edinburgh walking tour is one of the most beautiful points of interest in the city.
 The verdant Princes Street Gardens is easily one of the most picturesque parks I’ve seen, especially with the Edinburgh Castle looming above in the background.
 The swathes of green lawn, colorful flower beds, and mature trees serve as a green lung for the city’s center.
 It is a great spot for a picnic and whenever the sun shines you can join the locals and lounge on its grassy slopes on a nice day.
 The gardens’ eastern end is home to an ice rink while the larger western end holds a floral clock and the Ross Bandstand, a popular festival venue.

 It’s hard to imagine that the Princes Street Gardens were once the stagnant, fetid Nor’ Loch, into which the effluents of the Old Town flowed for centuries.
 The gardens were the private domain of Princes Street residents and their well-placed acquaintances, only becoming a public park in 1876.

 Your next stop is the Scottish National Gallery (5) which lies a little south on The Mound.
 You’ll be walking a distance of 50 m.